 The E-VIA Flex-E project will deploy 14 Ultra-Charging stations (150 - 350 kW) in Spain, France, and Italy.
 The overall budget co-ﬁnanced by the European Commission is about 6.69 million euros.

 The ULTRA-E project is laying the groundwork for pan-European expansion of an ultra-fast charging network for long-distance electric cars.
-25 ultra-fast charging sites that power up to 350 kW will be installed at an average distance of 150-200 km in Netherlands, Belgium, Germany and Austria The EU co-financed 6.5 million of this project.
+25 ultra-fast charging sites that power up to 350 kW will be installed at an average distance of 150-200 km in the Netherlands, Belgium, Germany, and Austria.
+The EU co-financed 6.5 million euros of this project.